Introduction to Psychedelics and Neuroscience

 LSD and Its Binding Properties

 Using a table with columns such as receptor type, affinity constant (Ki), and functional activity can be effective for understanding LSD’s effects.
-It has high affinity for serotonin 5-HT2A receptors, with a Ki value range of 1-100 nM.
+It has a high affinity for serotonin 5-HT2A receptors, with a Ki value range of 1-100 nM.
 It also interacts with other receptor types, like dopamine D2 receptors with a Ki of 55nM.

 Reports suggest that LSD causes altered sensory perceptions, leading to vivid hallucinations.
 It can also change emotion regulation and cognitive functions like attention and creativity.
 The effects depend on dosage.